Terson syndrome

-Terson syndrome or Terson's syndrome is a condition where eye haemorrhages occur due to intracranial bleeding, most often associated with subarachnoid haemorrhage (SAH), commonly from a ruptured cerebral aneurysm.
+Terson syndrome or Terson's syndrome is a rare condition where eye haemorrhages occur due to intracranial bleeding, most often associated with subarachnoid haemorrhage (SAH), commonly from a ruptured cerebral aneurysm.
 Patients may experience blurred vision, floaters, or complete vision loss due to retinal or vitreous haemorrhage, and neurological symptoms like severe headaches, nausea, seizures, and confusion may also arise.
 Diagnosis is challenging as the eye bleeding can resemble other conditions, such as diabetic retinopathy or retinal vein occlusion.
 A fundoscopic exam is the primary diagnostic method, but imaging like CT, MRI, and OCT can aid in confirming the diagnosis.
 Treatment involves managing intracranial pressure and haemorrhage, with options like vitrectomy or anti-VEGF injections for persistent eye bleeds.
 The prognosis depends on the severity of both neurological and ocular damage, with early intervention improving recovery chances.
 However, recurrence risks exist depending on the underlying cause of the haemorrhage.
 Research continues on improving early diagnosis, surgical approaches, and understanding the genetic and molecular factors influencing the disease.